Contra (New England)

 Watch at: https://youtu.be/fN4rJGBFJ9M (Caller: Darlene Underwood)

 Preparation: Take hands in fours from the top.
 ‘1’s ‘improper’.
 With couple-facing-couple, nudge slightly left to form a crossways, wavy line - ladies in the middle.
-Minor sets that are adjacent crossways could align themselves - allowing crossways lines to be extended.
+Minor sets from adjacent 'lines', may, serendipitously be able to align themselves with each other - allowing crossways wavy lines to be extended.

-B1: Lines forward, taking hands with partner, the man pulls his partner back to his side for a swing.
-(8)
+B1: Lines forward then, taking hands with partner, the man pulls his partner back to his side for a swing.
+(16)

-B2: With the lady on her partner’s right, holding hands in fours, circle left three places into… a crossways wavy line of four (ladies in the center) holding hands, (4)
+B2: With the lady on her partner’s right, holding hands in fours, circle left 3 places into… a crossways wavy line of four (ladies in the center) holding hands, (7 + 1)

-lean back and pull through twirl? to meet an approaching couple with whom to form a new, crossways, wavy line.
-(2) …or, if at an end, turn-back - as a couple - and wait-out a ‘go’.
+lean back and pull through and twirl? to meet an approaching couple with whom to form a new, crossways, wavy line.
+(4) …or, if at an end, turn-back - as a couple - and wait-out a ‘go’.

 Rocket City Romp